Skip to main content

 Do I need RHS or trade-body membership to claim?

-No, but if you pay one (RHS, BALI, APL etc.) the membership fee is fully allowable as professional subscription.
+No — but if you do pay a trade subscription (RHS, BALI, APL, Pro Gardener etc.) the fee is fully allowable in Box 30 as a professional subscription.

 Built for gardeners, free on iOS & Android.